sjrd218/rightscale-nodes/README.md

 To traverse the data linked to by the Instances, the plugin makes multiple HTTP requests to the Rightscale API to gather the needed Resources and stores it in an internal cache.

-After each refresh, the plugin generates a Node set from the API request data stored in the cache.
+During each refresh, the plugin generates a Node set from the API request data stored in the cache.